Morgan Scalley

-Morgan Scalley (born October 8, 1979) is an American football coach who is currently the defensive coordinator at the University of Utah.
-He also played high school football in Salt Lake City at Highland High School and college football at Utah, where he has spent the entirety of his coaching career.
+Morgan Scalley (born October 8, 1979) is an American college football coach.
+He is the defensive coordinator and safeties coach at the University of Utah, positions he has held since 2016.
+He played high school football at Highland High School in Salt Lake City and college football at Utah as a defensive back.

 Playing career

 Scalley was a defensive back at Utah from 2001 to 2004.
-During his career at Utah, he was named an All-American, Mountain West co-defensive player of the year, a unanimous first-team all-conference safety, as well as a second-team All-Mountain West Conference in 2003 and a 2× Academic All-American.
+During his career there, he was named an All-American, Mountain West co-defensive player of the year, a unanimous first-team all-conference safety, as well as a second-team All-Mountain West Conference in 2003 and a 2× Academic All-American.
 Scalley was presented with the inaugural Pat Tillman award during the 2005 East-West Shrine Game.

 Coaching career

-Utah
+University of Utah

 Scalley began working at Utah in 2006 as an administrative assistant before being named a graduate assistant in 2007.
 He was promoted to safeties coach in 2008, also assisting with special teams.
 He added the title of recruiting coordinator in 2009, and also added special teams duties in 2015.

 Scalley was promoted to defensive coordinator in 2016 following the retirement of John Pease.

 As the lead strategist of one of the nation's top defenses, Scalley was named a Broyles Award finalist in 2019, an award given to the top assistant coach in college football.

+On July 1, 2024, Scalley was announced as Utah's head-coach-in-waiting.
+He previously held that designation until it was rescinded in 2020 following an investigation into his alleged use of improper racial stereotypes.